Karim Benzema: 2009–10: Transfer and adapting to Spain

 On 1 July 2009, it was announced that Lyon had reached an agreement with Spanish club Real Madrid for the transfer of Benzema.
 The transfer fee was priced at €35 million with the fee rising to as much as €41 million based on incentives.
 On 9 July, Benzema successfully passed his medical and signed his contract, a six-year deal, later that afternoon.
 He was presented officially as a Real Madrid player later that night at the Santiago Bernabéu Stadium, similarly to the previous signings of Kaká and Cristiano Ronaldo.
-Benzema made his Real Madrid debut on 20 July in the club's opening pre-season friendly against Irish club Shamrock Rovers in Dublin, appearing as a half-time substitute.
+Benzema made his Real Madrid debut on 20 July in the club's opening pre-season friendly against Irish team Shamrock Rovers in Dublin, appearing as a half-time substitute.
 He scored the lone goal in the club's 1–0 win, scoring in the 87th minute.
 On 24 August, Benzema netted two goals in Real Madrid's 4–0 victory over Norwegian club Rosenborg in an annual friendly tournament organized for the Santiago Bernabeu Trophy.
 The goals brought his total tally in the pre-season with Real Madrid to five, making him the joint top scorer alongside fellow striker Raúl.

 Benzema made his league debut for Madrid on 29 August 2009 against Deportivo La Coruña.
 He started the match, but was substituted out in the second half as Madrid won 3–2.
 A month later, he scored his first goal for the club in a 5–0 victory against newly promoted Xerez.
 After missing the mid-week match against Villarreal, against Tenerife at the weekend, Benzema scored his first double for Madrid in a 3–0 home victory.
 He made his Champions League debut for the club on 30 September in a group stage tie against Marseille.
 After failing to score a goal in the month of October, in the team's first match in November against Italian club Milan in the Champions League, Benzema scored the opener to give Madrid a 1–0 lead.
 His goal was later cancelled out by a Ronaldinho penalty.